 In this case, “regular” means your cycle lasts for a consistent number of days, cycle to cycle.
 Knowing this is like tracking the bare minimum - it tells you nothing about your hormones, ovulation, or if your body is prepared for conception.

 A recent study published a chart which depicts estrogen and progesterone levels during seemingly “regular” cycles.
-We’ve chosen a few important cycle patterns so that we can see how little a “regular” cycle tells us about the quality of ovulation or hormone levels.
+We’ve chosen a few important cycle patterns so that we can see how little a “regular” cycle tells us about the health of ovulation or hormone levels.

 Anovulatory cycles with fluctuating estrogen levels: In the above cycle, there is an estrogen surge but no lh surge.
 Estrogen levels (green line) will start to rise, but they never get high enough to induce a luteinizing hormone (LH) surge and trigger ovulation.
 However, we see somewhat “regular” drops in estrogen, which occur after failed ovulation attempts.
 Anovulatory cycle hormone levels and drops can cause menstrual bleeding, leading a woman to believe her cycle is normal.
 In reality, estrogen is too high and ovulation never happens, which means that there is no empty follicle to produce progesterone (yellow line).
 In this cycle pattern - most commonly found in women who are breastfeeding - conception is not possible.